This Merit Badge is Required

 - Why physical exams are important

-- The youth risk factors that affect cardiovascular fitness in adulthood.
+- The youth risk factors that affect cardiovascular health in adulthood.

 - Have a dental examination .
 Get a statement saying that your teeth have been checked and cared for.
 Tell how to care for your teeth.

 - Before completing requirements 2 through 9, have your health-care practitioner give you a physical examination, using the Scout medical examination form.
-Describe the examination.
-Tell what questions the doctor asked about your health.
-Tell what health or medical recommendations the doctor made and report what you have done in response to the recommendations.
 Explain the following:

 - Explain to your merit badge counselor verbally or in writing what